And all too often, that post-launch work gets done ... for free.

 Like icebergs, projects often hide below the surface.
 That’s true for both the amount of work to be done during the project and the opportunities to generate more revenue afterwards.

-Well, for an agency, these make perfect sense.
+Ongoing maintenance and fees?
+Yes and for an agency, these make perfect sense.
 Employee salaries, health benefits, office costs, and more mean that an ongoing source of cash flow is crucial for any agency.
+Hence, maintenance fees.

 What drove me crazy was that this was normal.
 Companies were agreeing to pay these ongoing costs.
 (Granted, most clients going to an agency are much larger, and this cash isn’t necessarily burning a hole in their pocket.)

-So I borrowed this method for myself, and began to think of ways that I too could provide a continuing service that would warrant ongoing, monthly payments.
-I wasn’t going to charge as much as these agencies were charging, but even a little would add up as I added more and more clients to my portfolio.
+So I borrowed this method for myself, and brainstormed ways I too could provide a continuing service to warrant ongoing, monthly payments.
+I wasn’t going to charge as much as an agency, but even a little would add up as I built my client base.
+These “small fixes” added up and became a great source of ongoing revenue.

-The important thing is to set these up in advance, or offer them as a package post-project.
+The key here is to arrange these services in advance, or offer them as a post-project package.
 Some examples might include a retainer, hosting services, or ongoing project work.

 A retainer is a great way to build a consistent revenue source while also building a long-term relationship with the client.
 A retainer is an agreement in which a client will pay you for a set amount of hours per week, month, or year — regardless of whether you end up working at all.

-What the client is doing is paying for your guaranteed time.
+The client is paying for your guaranteed time.
 They may not need you all the time, but when they do, you already have a contract in place to immediately step in.

-I also strongly recommend setting boundaries on this in your contract.
-I’ve had clients try to fill these hours with things like picking up office supplies or cleaning the office.
-(Seriously.)
+I strongly recommend setting boundaries around what this time will be used for in your contract.
+I've been asked to pick up supplies and cleaning the office.
+No joke.

 In some cases, hosting services can be more valuable to your client than what you pay for them.